Benefit Enrolment Process

 Complete Benefit Enrolment

-Soon after you accept an offer of employment, you will receive an email notification which provides instructions for benefit enrolment.
+Soon after your start date, you will receive an email notification which provides instructions for benefit enrolment.
 You must complete the self-service benefits enrolment within 14 calendar days of your hire date in a benefit eligible position.
+Benefit ID cards will be mailed to your home address within 4-6 weeks of your completed enrolment.
+Be sure your home address with the university is correct.
+Any eligible expenses incurred prior to receiving your ID card can be claimed for reimbursement once your account is set up.
 During the enrolment process, click on the links to explore all benefit information.

 Once you receive the Benefits Enrolment email notification from DoNotReply@ucalgary.ca, navigate to: MyUCalgary portal > All about me > My benefits > Benefit details > Benefits Enrolment.